$49 per month*

-This statistic highlights Boeing’s Revenue by Segment.
+This statistic highlights Boeing’s Revenue by Segment, reported on a quarterly basis from Q1 2010 onwards.

 Boeing is the world’s largest aerospace company, manufacturing commercial jetliners, defense, space and security systems, and service provider of aftermarket support.
 The company is based in the U.S. and supports airlines and allied government customers in more than 150 countries.
 Boeing products and services include commercial and military aircraft, satellites, weapons, electronic and defense systems, launch systems, advanced information and communication systems, and performance-based logistics and training.
 Boeing is organized into three business units- Commercial airplanes, defense, space and security, and Boeing global services.
 The revenue for Boeing in 2019 was about $76.55 billion.
 Boeing saw a drop in revenue from 2018 of about 24%.